vulovix/mindhub/README.md

 ## Setting up development environment 🛠

-- Install [postgreSQL](https://www.postgresql.org/) if you don't have it already and create a database named `jira_development`.
+- Install [postgreSQL](https://www.postgresql.org/) if you don't have it already and create a database named `workspace_development`.
 - `git clone https://github.com/vulovix/workspace.git`
 - Create an empty `.env` file in `/api`, copy `/api/.env.example` contents into it, and fill in your database username and password.
 - `npm run install-dependencies`